Lathyrus tuberosus: Description

-Lathyrus tuberosus is a perennial plant with edible tubers 3 to 5 cm long attached to its roots.
+Lathyrus tuberosus is a perennial plant with edible tubers 3 to 5 cm long attached to its stolons.
 The stem grows to 30 to 80 cm and is sprawling, wingless and nearly hairless.
 The leaves are alternate with short stalks and narrow stipules.
 The leaf blades are pinnate with a single pair of broad lanceolate leaflets with blunt tips, entire margins and a terminal tendril.
 The inflorescence has a long stem and two to seven pinkish-red flowers, each 12 to 20 mm long.
 These have five sepals and five petals and are irregular, with a standard, two wings and a fused keel.
 There are ten stamens and a single carpel.
-The fruit is a flat brown pod containing up to six seeds.
+The fruit is a brown pod containing up to six seeds.
 The tubers were found at 14 cm below the soil surface.
 The rather unbranched roots can reach 70 cm of depth.
-This plant flowers in July and August.
+This plant flowers from late May to August.